JASPER THE BEAR

 “The first time I ever set eyes on him the bear was nailing a “No Hunting” sign to a tree.”
 James Simpkins.
 “How I was trapped by Jasper the bear for Maclean’s Magazine.”
 Maclean’s, 6 July 1963: 15.

 Created by James Simpkins, it first appeared as a nameless panel in Maclean’s magazine, 15 November 1948.
-In the following issue 1 December 1948, it became “Jasper”.
-It remained a feature in Maclean’s until September 1974 and the magazine began changing its format from a monthly general interest publication to a newsmagazine in 1975.
+In the following issue 1 December 1948, it became “Jasper” and remained a feature in Maclean’s until September 1974 when the magazine began changing its format from a monthly general interest publication to a newsmagazine from 1975 on.
 It was syndicated as a cartoon strip by Canada Wide Services from 1967 to 1974 while it continued to appear as a panel in Maclean’s.
 It was also the subject of five books.
 Journalist Peter C. Newman remarked that “Jasper” captured our national character so well, that “… someday we may even change our national animal emblem from a beaver to a bear.”

 A few examples of the large array of “Jasper” merchandise including, buttons, decals, figurines, glasses, greeting cards, mugs, pillows, plaques rugs are shown below.